 The application was advertised as a major planning application through the posting of site notices and neighbour notification letters and the publication of a notice in the Telegraph and Argus newspaper.
-The date specified on these initial notices, by which representations should be submitted, was 09 November 2017.
-In response to this publicity 19 written representations have been received 11 of which object to the application and 8 of which support the application.
+The date specified on these initial notices, by which representations should be submitted, was 9 November 2017.
+A second round of publicity was initiated on 6 February 2018, with an end date of 21 February 2018.
+In response to this publicity 21 written representations have been received 13 of which object to the application and 8 of which support the application.